sweenejp/biology-message-board/posts/how-to-use-the-new-bio-message-board.md

 ### Find resources with "tags"

 You can easily find posts that you are looking for by navigating with tags.
 You can see all posts that have to do with Unit 1, for example.
-You can see all of the portfolios by clicking on the "portfolios" tag, you can find all the alternative quizzes by clicking on the "alternative quizzes" tag, and so forth.
+You can see all of the portfolios by clicking on the "portfolios" tag and so forth.

 ![A gif showing how to navigate the Message Board with tags ](/static/img/how-to-use-tags-mb.gif)